 How is a HELOC different from a home equity loan?

-A HELOC provides a revolving line of credit HELOC with variable rates, whereas a home equity loan gives a lump sum at a fixed rate.
+A HELOC is a revolving credit line with a variable rate.
+A home equity loan delivers a one-time lump sum at a fixed rate.
+The better option depends on how you plan to use the funds and whether you want payment predictability.

 Can I pay off my HELOC early?